Common Offshore & Maritime Injuries

 In the most severe cases, these injuries can lead to death.
 Workers’ families may be entitled to compensation through a wrongful death claim against the responsible party.

-The Lambert Firm’s experienced maritime team and offshore injury trial lawyers have been helping protect workers’ rights for more than 40 years.
+Lambert Zainey’s experienced maritime team and offshore maritime trial lawyers have been helping protect workers’ rights for more than 40 years.
 Our attorneys assist clients injured in the waters off Louisiana and throughout the Gulf Coast region.
 We take pride in providing an aggressive representation for our clients to get the best result possible.